KwartengA/discount-specification-program/README.md

  ## CATEGORIES OF SPECIFICATION AND THEIR ASSOCIATED DISCOUNTS

-  Employees:
+  __Employees:__
-  These are workers of the company and by virtue, are to obtain a discount of 5% of their total purchase.
+  These are the staff of the company and by virtue, are to obtain a discount of 5% of their total purchase.

+  __Customers__:
+ These are users of the service